adobe/bot_army_cookbook/src/recipes/share-data-between-bots.md

 The easiest fix I've come up with so far is to offset the bots so that you don't run into a situation where multiple bots are checking `SharedData` before it has a chance to get populated.
 You can do this by staggering the bot [start up times], but that won't grantee fixing the problem.

-You could also ensure only a single bot makes the albums, while the others wait.
-If you are doing integration testing, use a `pre` tree for that.
-Otherwise, you can do something like this:
+Also, as a small, yet significant variant, maybe you want one bot to create an album and put the invite id in `SharedData`, and then another bot to join it.
+In this example, you have the problem of [making one bot wait for another][wait].
+That is a full topic on its own, so see the linked post for full details, though a useful trick is relying on the fact that each bot has a unique id:

 ```elixir
 # in your tree